Read This First

 Prompt 4: Can you expound on the difference you implied between evidence and substantiation?

-The central claim is this: The terms “evidence” and “substantiation” are often used interchangeably, however, there are subtle but important differences between them.
+In plain terms: The terms “evidence” and “substantiation” are often used interchangeably, however, there are subtle but important differences between them.

 This middle step carries forward burden of proof.
-It shows what that earlier distinction changes before the page asks the reader to carry it any farther.
+It shows what that earlier distinction changes before the page asks the reader to carry it farther.

 One honest test after reading is whether the reader can use Investigating a Car Accident to sort a live borderline case or answer a serious objection about The Burden of Proof.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to what would make a belief worth holding, revising, or abandoning rather than leaving it as a detached summary.